freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/css-variables-skyline/part-39.english.md

 ## Description
 <section id='description'>

 Create a new variable in `:root` called `--window-color1` and give it a value of `black`.
-This will be a secondary color for some of the buildings.
+This will be a secondary color for the purple buildings.
 </section>

 ## Instructions